bixgomez/Gilbert01-Drupal-8-Theme/README.md

-# Theme: Bixgomez
+# Theme: Gilbert01

-This is a theme I built to support my PNW Drupal Summit presentation, "Fun (but not too much fun) with vh & vw units".
+This is a base theme I built for my own portfolio site at http://richardgilbert.co.

 ## Specifics

-To view the entire presentation, please enjoy the [session video](https://pnwdrupalsummit.org/2018/sessions/having-fun-not-too-much-fun-vw-and-vh-units).

-You may also visit the web site used in this presentation, at [bixgomez.com](http://bixgomez.com).
+It's a simple Drupal 8 theme, reasonably responsive, making use of viewport units to yield text that should be readable on most any size screen.